 All of a sudden it was gripped by desire for birth.
 It spread wings to breach its shell and release the egg-whites.
 It felt dirt in its claws for the first time.
-Behind, Anihilato snapped up eggshell and licked yolk from each fingertip.
+Behind, Anihilato snacked on eggshell and licked yolk from each fingertip.
 “Your challenge, Dan Jones.”

 “And the teeth?”

 “Virgil Blue must have taught you of the Teeth that Shriek,” said Anihilato, “if you did study with him, of course.
 Surely you know the danger of locking eyes with the afflicted?”

 As the words left Anihilato’s lipless mouth, Dan found his gaze fixed on the bird’s beady black eye.
 His pupils tightened in concentration.

 Anihilato slithered to whisper in Dan’s ear: “I am invulnerable to the teeth.
 My spawn are not.”
 It put three hands on both Dan’s shoulders.
 “Blink, Jones, and you’ll succumb to the Teeth that Shriek.
 To end your unimaginable suffering, I will claim you.
 You’ll sit in an egg until your ego melts and then I’ll eat your soul.”